 To help you, you can use the 5 M’s: Machine (equipment), Medium (environment), Method, Material, Man (workforce), which it is also used for the fishbone diagram (Ishikawa).

 If you make this list alone, it may be biased, as you surely have a preferred solution.
 As a team, the result is more comprehensive.
 On the other hand, as it is a qualitative method, consensus may take longer to obtain.
 With this matrix you have a lot of information.
 However, too much information can also block the decision-making process.

 The weighted matrix

 The weighted matrix can help you in this case.
 You will define the criteria with which each solution will be evaluated.
 Then you will weigh the criteria: are they equal, one of the criteria is more important?
-Finally, you will award points to each solution for each of the criteria.
+Then, you will give points to each solution for each of the criteria.
 Finally, by adding up the weights and score of each criterion, you will get a final score.
 The solution with the biggest score wins.

 There are obviously different ways to decide weights and scores.
 You can work on your own and then average each person.
-Another option is to work as a team, with maps and display weights/score in groups.
+Another option is to work as a team, with cards and display weights/score in groups.
 You can average/add or start again until you have a consensus.

 The big advantage is that with numbers, the choice becomes quantitative, so objective, on the other hand, the formula mathematics can quickly become complicated.
 Averages’ averages do not replace a frank discussion around a topic.

 To make it more dynamic, and simpler, you can use a matrix of nine boxes.
 You will therefore have only two criteria and three levels for each criterion.
 You will then place each solution in a box, following a team discussion.

 With such a matrix, you limit the number of criteria.
 You compare the solutions between one another.
 As it is very visual, it is simpler than numbers in a table.
 On the other hand, you lose several dimensions and decision criteria.

 When the decision is impossible…